 Below, we list some of the most common reasons why high-functioning autistic children may experience anger.

 Causes of anger in high-functioning Children with autism

 Autistic children get easily overwhelmed by sensory inputs and those with high-functioning autism are no exception.
 Anger outbursts and aggressive behaviors are sometimes simply immediate reactions to the feeling of physical discomfort that is caused by sensory overload.

 Changes in routine

-High-functioning autistic children may become distressed when they face new situations.
+High-functioning autistic children may become distressed when they face new situations and they are out of their comfort zone.
 The feelings of confusion and helplessness, accompanied by increased stress and anxiety levels due to change in routine, may result in a meltdown.